Why is this medication prescribed?

 - tell your doctor if you have any type of infection before you begin your treatment with ocrelizumab injection.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Use effective birth control during your treatment with ocrelizumab and for 6 months after the final dose.
 If you become pregnant while receiving ocrelizumab, call your doctor.
+If you receive ocrelizumab injection during your pregnancy, be sure to talk to your baby's doctor about this after your baby is born.
+Your baby may need to delay receiving certain vaccines.

 What special dietary instructions should I follow?